 Google Stock Split Approval

-A bone of contention cycled around how the tech giant intended to create multiple classes of shares.
-Instead of doubling the shares as is the case with a normal stock split, the tech giant opted to create a brand new class of shares.
-The new shares, Class C, were to be distributed for each share of Class A that a shareholder-owned.
-Insiders owning Class B were also entitled to Class C shares.
+A bone-of-contention cycle revolved around how the tech giant planned to create multiple classes of stocks.
+Instead of doubling the number of shares as is the case when a company does a regular stock split, the tech firm decided to create a brand new type of stock.
+The new shares, called Class C, were to go to shareholders who owned Class A shares.
+Shareholders who owned Class B shares were also entitled to Class B shares.

 Compensation For Disparity

-In recent years the disparity has been far much greater at times, amounting to more than $30 a share or more than 5%.
-Amidst bigger than expected disparity, there has also been a time when the disparity has narrowed to between 1% and 2%.
+In recent decades, the disparity has been far greater at times, amounting to more than $30 per share or more than 5%.
+Amidst bigger than-expected disparities, there has also been a time when the disparity has narrowed to between 1% and 3%.

-Alphabet is a perfect example of a company with multiple classes of shares that has grown to become a juggernaut within the tech space.
+Alphabet is an example of a company with different classes of shares that has become a juggernaut within technology.